aminnie/amidifx/README.md

   * Track Mutes:
    * FInd the MIDI tracks that contain the Bass, Upper and Lower MIDI channels.
 MIDI Tracks abd Channels are not the same!
 Start playing the Song and stop and see the tracks detected to assist with Track Mute input a swell as Preset configurations.
 Ideally change the channels to the the Drum (10) and Bass (11), Lower (12), Upper (13) MIDI channels usng e.g. MidiYodi or equvalent software.
   * Signature:
-   * At this time the system support 3/4 and 4/4.
-To be extended to correctly count 6/8, etc.
+   * At this time the system support 3/4, 4/4 and 6/8 time signatures.
   * A Preset file that you can copy form an existing during the New Song operation.
 In 8.3 format with the extension .csv (yes Excel text file)
   * Note: All Songs and Preset files are contained in the folder: c:\amidifx\midifiles.
 Any new MIDI files should be added to this direct.
 Please take care with the file names and working with directory as overwriting the wrong files will cuase issues, and may leave the system inoperable.
 It is a good idea to keep a recent backup of the midifiles folder somewhere else incase you need to restore to a good state.
 * New Button